-The classic assumption criteria for obtaining the Best Linear Unisex Estimator (BLUE) regression results according to Ekananda (2018) is that the variables in the regression equation must be stationary and $\epsilon_t$ has a zero average and finite variance.
-The non-stationary variables' presence will result in a spurious regression characterized by high $R{square}$ value and significant $t{stat}$ value.
+The classic assumption criteria for obtaining the Best Linear Unisex Estimator (BLUE) regression results according to Ekananda (2018) is that the variables in the regression equation must be stationary and et has a zero average and finite variance.
+The non-stationary variables' presence will result in a spurious regression characterized by high Requare value and significant testat value.

-To conduct the analysis, the unit root test was used with the Augmented Dickey-Fuller (ADF) test procedure through the process for each variable in this fashion:
+To conduct the analysis, the unit root test was used with the Augmented Dickey-Fuller (ADF) test procedure through the process for each variable in this if the coefficient is equal to one, then the unit root problems arise.